 Fire fighting and rescue equipment from Fairchild AFB and Spokane rushed into the area.
 Although some larger pieces of the wreckage were burning, the fires were mostly confined to areas where thousands of gallons of jet fuel had spilled.
 The firefighters had to drive through the bumpy, open fields and extinguish the fires before they could attempt rescuing any crewmen trapped inside the wreckage.

 Of the six crewmen who managed to eject from the aircraft, four were found alive in the fields and rushed to Fairchild AFB Hospital.
 Captain Ernest C. Marker, aircraft commander and pilot of 60-661, suffered third-degree burns and died later at the hospital.
 Captain David Birdsell, copilot of 60-681, was hospitalized with internal injuries and burns.
-Second Lieutenant Walter N. McGuire, electronics warfare officer of 60-681, and Staff Sergeant Lowell W. Younger, tail gunner of 60-681, were thrown clear of the falling bombers and parachuted to safety.
+Second Lieutenant Walter N. Maguire, electronics warfare officer of 60-681, and Staff Sergeant Lowell W. Younger, tail gunner of 60-681, were thrown clear of the falling bombers and parachuted to safety.
 The men were held overnight in the hospital and then released after being treated for minor injuries.

 Rescue worker and firefighters worked throughout the night, trying to locate the bodies of the other 12 victims.
 Some had fallen from the aircraft and were found lying in the open fields and others had died trapped inside the burning wreckage.
 As bodies were recovered, ambulances took them to the morgue at Fairchild AFB Hospital for identification.